zoltanric/cybersecurity/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat tails files and sends the data to an output, in out case we are using log files as input to monitor user, application, and system activity.
+- Filebeat tails files and sends the data to an output, in our case we are using log files as input to monitor user, application, and system activity.
 - Metricbeat collects metrics from a system or service, in our case we are monitoring container, webserver, and system performance.

 ### Using the Playbook